siavcom/web-ones-technology/README.md

-Each component has it own propiertys.
+Each component has it own propierties.

 - basic props
 - Style props